In This Article

 Remember, to achieve consistency, a golfer needs to be as relaxed as possible by keeping stress and tension away from the grip.

 Finding a program that can be Tailor-made for you is sometimes difficult.
 Getting lessons from the pro may also be confusing because when away from him certain aspects get overlooked.

 Then, with the left hand perfectly placed, proceed to place your right hand below.

-This should be in such a way that it is directly opposite the left hand with both palms facing each other.
+This should be done in such a way that it is directly opposite the left hand with both palms facing each other.

 If placed perfectly, your index fingers and thumbs should form V’s that point just slightly to the right side of the nose.

 As the name suggests, this grip favors no particular side.

 It is perfect for achieving a straight flight trajectory with your ball.